kayslay/CompressJs/README.md

 ##Dependencies
 CompressJs is not dependent on any script, just use it
-##Instalation
+##Installation
 CompressJs can be downloaded from the CompressJs github repo (https://github.com/kayslay/CompressJs).

 ##Demo and Tutorial
-open demo/comp.html to see alive example of the library
+open demo/index.html to see alive example of the library

 ###Hello World(Quick example)
 create a javascript file . let's say main.js.